• Skip to primary navigation

 Instructions

 1. Season and brown the chicken legs: Sprinkle the chicken legs evenly with the salt, Italian Seasoning, garlic powder, and fresh ground black pepper.
-Heat a tablespoon of oil in the pressure cooker over medium heat (sauté mode in an electric pressure cooker) until shimmering.
-Brown the skin side of the chicken legs in batches - each leg should lay flat in the pot.
-In my 6 quart Instant Pot, I can fit two legs in the pot, skin side down.
-Cook each set of legs until the skin is browned, about 4 minutes.
+Heat the tablespoon of oil in an Instant Pot set to Sauté mode - high (medium-high heat in a stovetop pressure cooker).
+When the oil is shimmering, about 3 minutes, brown the chicken skin in batches.
+Put two chicken legs in the pot, skin side down - each leg should lay flat.
+Cook without moving until the skin is browned, about 4 minutes.
 Move the browned legs to a bowl, then repeat with the remaining legs.
-Pour the chicken fat out of the pot.
+Pour any chicken fat out of the pot.

-2. Pressure cook the chicken legs: Pour ½ cup of water into the pressure cooker pot.
-Over medium heat (or sauté mode), bring the water to a simmer, scraping any browned bits on the bottom of the pan into the liquid.
+2. Pressure cook the chicken legs for 30 minutes with a Natural Pressure Release: Pour ½ cup of water into the pot.
+Leaving the pot in Sauté mode, bring the water to a simmer, scraping any browned bits of chicken from the bottom of the pan with a flat-edged wooden spoon.
 Once all the browned bits are scraped up, add the chicken legs and any chicken juices in the bowl.
-Lock the lid and pressure cook on high for 30 minutes in an electric pressure cooker, 25 minutes in a stovetop PC.
-Let the pressure come down naturally, about 15 more minutes.
+Lock the lid and pressure cook on high pressure for 30 minutes in an Instant Pot or other electric pressure cooker or for 25 minutes in a stovetop PC.
+(Use Manual, Pressure Cook, or Pressure Cook - Custom mode in an Instant Pot.)
+Let the pressure come down naturally, for about 15 more minutes.
 Serve, passing the liquid in the pot on the side as a sauce.
+Enjoy!

 Equipment